Bala Krishna: Legend

 Some of his legends are associated with liberation, as in the Bhagavata Purana's story of Manigriva and Nalakuvara.
 The sons of Kubera, the god of wealth, these brothers are described to have once caroused with maidens at Shiva's mountain pleasure garden, when the divine sage, Narada, appeared.
 While the girls respectfully covered themselves, the brothers ignored him, their arrogance caused by their great wealth.
 This prompted Narada to curse them to take the forms of two motionless trees until they were freed by Krishna.
 Once, in order to prevent her son from causing further mischief, Yashoda tied him up to a grinding mortar.
 The child Krishna was still able to crawl away, and found himself being wedged between two arjuna trees.
 His waist tethered to the mortar behind him, Krishna pulled, uprooting the trees.
 Freed from Narada's curse, Manigriva and Nalakuvara assumed their true forms, and offered their obeisance to the deity before they returned to their abode.
 In one of his most popular legends, Krishna's playmates are said to have accused him of eating mud to Yashoda.
 When Yashoda started to scold him, Krishna denied this claim, and opened his mouth wide so that she could see for herself.
 Yashoda witnessed a cosmic vision of all matter within his mouth, observing space, the cardinal directions, earth and its islands, oceans, and mountains, constellations, the mind, the elements, and finally also herself in his gaping mouth, leaving her bewildered.

-In his iconography, is often depicted as a small child crawling on his hands, and knees or dancing with a piece of butter in his hand.
+In his iconography, he is often depicted as a small child crawling on his hands and knees, or dancing with a piece of butter in his hand.

 In the Bhagavad Gita, one interpretation speculates Krishna teaching a universal monotheistic religion, a revelation of him being the Svayam Bhagavan.
 The childhood episodes of Krishna's legend became the focus of the medieval devotional cults that started to develop into a number of movements in medieval India.